Death and Personal Representatives: Introduction to taxation consequences: Personal representatives and taxation

 - knowing whether HMRC Trusts & Estates IHT accepted a deed of disclaimer or variation as valid and how they treated any late election relating thereto in order to decide on the Capital Gains Tax consequences of any such deed, see CG31522 and CG31669.

 See TSEM7204 for guidance on which office should deal with the administration period.
-The bigger and more complex estates are dealt with by HMRC Trusts & Estates Edinburgh, See TSEM7376 and TSEM7406.
+The bigger and more complex estates are dealt with by HMRC Trusts & Estates Cardiff, See TSEM7376 and TSEM7406.
 In any case where the residue of the Estate will be held on trust at the end of the administration TSEM7366 requires form 980 to be issued to HMRC Trusts & Estates.
-HMRC Trusts & Estates 4 will be responsible for dealing with the administration period.
-See TSEM7378.